 Missouri is home to three species of dove that are legal to harvest during the state’s dove hunting season.
 Mourning doves are the most common species found statewide, but hunters may also encounter white-winged doves or Eurasian collared-doves.
-White-winged doves are common to southwest states and Mexico, and Eurasian collared-doves have arrived in Missouri fairly recently and are increasingly common, especially near urban areas.
+White-winged doves are common to southwest states and Mexico, and Eurasian collared-doves have arrived in Missouri recently and are increasingly common, especially in urban areas and grain-handling facilities.

-All you need to hunt doves is a shotgun and plenty of shells (#7 ½ or #8 shot).
-Many hunters also pack along a piece of camo material for building a makeshift blind and a bucket or shooting stool to sit on.
-Camo clothing is also recommended to help hunters remain undetected, and dove hunters should consider eye and ear protection as well.
-Once you’ve found a promising dove field, the next step is to decide where in the field to hunt.
-If possible, scout the field a day or two before the season opens and observe how the doves enter and use the field.
-Oftentimes you will find that many or most of the doves use the same flight path.
-If possible, set up along this flight path in a spot that offers concealment but still allows you to see incoming birds.
-Also, because doves regularly perch in dead limbs before entering the field to feed, look for tall dead trees or limbs near the feeding field.
+Dove hunting is as simple as finding a location where doves are congregating and feeding.
+Harvested wheat stubble or corn silage fields, ponds with exposed banks and weed cover, and harvested sunflower fields are all excellent locations to target.
+Besides a good location, all you need to hunt doves is a shotgun, plenty of shells (#7 ½ or #8 shot), camo clothing or blind material for concealment, and a bucket or shooting stool to sit on.
+Eye and ear protection is recommended as well.
+Scout the field a day or two before the season opens and observe how the doves enter and use the field.
+Set up along a flight path in a spot that offers concealment but still allows you to see incoming birds.
 Decoys, including motion wing decoys, may coax birds in closer.

-Eurasian collared-doves are larger than mourning doves, weighing 5-6 ounces, or about 15% more than their native mourning dove relatives.
+Eurasian collared-doves weigh 5-6 ounces, or about 15% more than their native mourning dove relatives.
 In addition to a stockier build, Eurasian collared-doves also have a squared tail tip rather than the pointed tail of a mourning dove.
 Their coloration is similar, though collared doves tend to have a lighter gray color than mourning doves.
 In addition, Eurasian collared-doves have a black crescent on the nape of their necks (hence the “collar” in their name), and broad white patches on the tail.

 If you harvest a dove with a band on its lower leg, please report to 1-800-327-BAND, or at reportband.gov.
 We just want the ID number – you keep the band!